aksblue/aks/animeCard/README.md

 ### Dependencies
 - Jikan API: [https://api.jikan.moe/v4](https://api.jikan.moe/v4)
 - A secondary shortcut for API limit handling (`Limit Check For Jikan API`)
+- Jellycuts (optional): You can use the included `.jellycut` file to edit this shortcut in code format.

 ### Note
 This shortcut depends on data passed from **other shortcuts** that are not currently public.
 Because of that, this is **not a standalone shortcut**.